balderdashy/sails-docs/concepts/Sessions/sessions.md

 Here we added a `userId` property to `req.session`.

-> **Note:** the property will not be stored in the *session store* nor will it be available to other requests until the response is sent.
+> **Note:** the property will not be stored in the session store, nor will it be available to other requests until the response is sent.

 Once the response is sent, any new requests will have access to `req.session.userId`.
-Since we didn't have a cookie *property* in the request header, a cookie will be established for us.
+Since we didn't have a cookie in the request header, a cookie will be established for us.

-##### Scenario 2: The request header has a cookie *property* with a `Sails.sid`
+##### Scenario 2: The request header has a cookie with a `Sails.sid`

 Now when the user agent makes the next request, the `Sails.sid` stored on the cookie is checked for authenticity.
 If it matches an existing `sid` in the session store, the contents of the session store are added as a property on the `req` dictionary (`req.session`).
 We can access properties on `req.session` (e.g. `req.session.userId`) or set properties on it (e.g. `req.session.userId == someValue`).
 The values in the session store might change, but the `Sails.sid` and `sid` generally do not.

 ### When does the `Sails.sid` change?
-During development, the Sails session store is *in memory*.
+During development, the Sails session store is in memory.
 Therefore, when you close the Sails server, the current session store disappears.
 When Sails is restarted, although a user agent request contains a `Sails.sid` in the cookie, the `sid` is no longer in the session store.
 Therefore, a new `sid` will be generated and replaced in the cookie.
 The `Sails.sid` will also change if the user agent cookie expires or is removed.

 >The lifespan of a Sails cookie can be changed from its default setting (e.g. never expires) to a new setting by accessing the `cookie.maxAge` property in `projectName/config/session.js`.

-### Using *Redis* as the session store
+### Using Redis as the session store

 Redis is a key-value database package that can be used as a session store that is separate from the Sails instance.
 This configuration for sessions has two benefits.
 The first is that the session store will remain viable between Sails restarts.
 The second is that if you have multiple Sails instances behind a load balancer, all of the instances can point to a single consolidated session store.